Tampa Divorce Attorney – Nothing is More Important than Your Family

 If you are not abiding by your timesharing schedule it can result in a contempt and enforcement lawsuit being brought against you.
 If you lose and you are found guilty of withholding timesharing or, if either of the parents are not abiding in any way by the court ordered timesharing schedule, either party could find themselves in civil contempt.
 Not showing up for your court ordered timesharing can also be cause for enforcement.

 Family law matters can be very emotionally charged.
 There are so many issues that can come up after your divorce or your family law case is settled.
-Keep in mind however that once an order is entered, you must go through the courts and the necessary steps if you need enforcement, and if you need any kind of divorce modification.
+Keep in mind however, that once an order is entered, you must go through the courts and the necessary steps if you need enforcement or any type of divorce modification.
 A Tampa divorce attorney or Tampa family law attorney can help you try to achieve your goals and avoid any unnecessary legal consequences.